tbreuss/http-factory/README.md

 HTTP-Factory is a PHP package that implements [PSR-17 HTTP factories](https://www.php-fig.org/psr/psr-17/) interface.
-Additionally it acts as a simple facade which allows easy access to concrete HTTP Factory packages.
+It offers auto-discovering support and acts as a simple facade to allow easy access to concrete HTTP Factory packages.

 All PSR-17 interfaces are implemented: